 Pending the completion of the development and commercial scale up of our Technologies, and the receipt of regulatory approval of products incorporating our Technologies, of which no assurance can be given, the Company must rely on its current capital resources, third-party financing and technology licensing fees to fund the Company's operations.
-As a consequence of the restructuring and packaging operations at our former Congers, NY facilities and the sale of such assets and related generic products to third parties , we have no ability to generate revenues from the sale of generic products.
-As of September 30, 2004, we had cash and cash equivalents of approximately \$4.6 million.
+As a consequence of the restructuring of our operations, including the cessation of our finished dosage manufacturing and packaging operations at our former Congers, NY facilities and the sale of such assets and related generic products to third parties, we have no ability to generate revenues from the sale of generic products.
+As of April 27, 2005, we had cash and cash equivalents of approximately \$1.4 million.
 No assurance can be given that such cash resources will be sufficient to fund the continued development of our Technologies until such time as we generate revenue from the license of products incorporating the Technologies to third parties.
 Moreover, in the event of a cash shortfall, no assurance can be given that we will be successful in raising additional financing to fund operations or, if funding is obtained, that such funding will be sufficient to fund operations until the Company's Technologies, or products incorporating such Technologies, may be commercialized.

-OUR PRODUCT CANDIDATES ARE BASED ON TECHNOLOGIES THAT COULD ULTIMATELY PROVE INEFFECTIVE
+Our Product Candidates Are Based on Technologies That Could Ultimately Prove Ineffective

 In accordance with the restructuring of the Company's operations, the Company has transitioned to a single operations facility located in Culver, Indiana.
-At such site, the Company will seek to develop its proprietary ADF Technology and Opioid Synthesis Technologies.
-With respect to the ADF Technology, the first product candidate ("ADF Product Candidate #1") resulting from the ADF Technology is a tablet formulation intended for oral administration.
-Such product candidate is currently undergoing stability testing.
-Six month real time stability data for Product Candidate #1 appear to be satisfactory.
-However, the Company can provide no assurance that the stability of ADF Product Candidate #1 will result in a commercially acceptable drug product with at least 24 months of acceptable stability data.
-In addition, ADF Product Candidate #1 has been evaluated in a single dose clinical study to assess the bio-availability and bio-equivalence ("BA/BE") of such product candidate in comparison to a frequently prescribed commercially marketed drug product with the same opioid active ingredient but without abuse deterrent properties.
-The results of the BA/BE study indicate that ADF Product Candidate #1 is sufficiently bio-available but not bioequivalent to the reference commercially marketed opioid product.
-The Company has subsequently developed a more discriminating dissolution test methodology and a revised formulation of Product Candidate #1 (Product Candidate #1R) and plan to test such revised formulation in a second BA/BE study to confirm that the revised formulation is both bio-available and bio-equivalent to the commercially marketed product without the abuse deterrent properties.
-Even if ADF Product Candidate #1R is stable and demonstrates acceptable bio-availability, substantial additional clinical and non-clinical testing will required to continue development and for the preparation and submission of an NDA filing with the FDA.
-There can be no assurance that ADF Product Candidate #1R or any other product developed using the ADF Technology will lead to an NDA submission to the FDA and that if an NDA is filed, that the FDA will approve such regulatory application to allow for commercial distribution of the product.
+At such site, the Company will seek to develop its proprietary AversionTM Technology.
+The first product candidate ("Product Candidate #1") resulting from the AversionTM Technology is a tablet formulation intended for oral administration and has an active IND on file with FDA relating to such product candidate.
+The Company has additionally formulated a second product candidate ("Product Candidate #2") incorporating the AversionTM Technology and has an active IND on file with the FDA for such product candidate.
+Since the formulation of Product Candidate #2, the Company has suspended all new development activities for Product Candidate #1 and will focus future development activities on Product Candidate #2.
+Substantial additional clinical and non-clinical testing will be required to continue development and for the preparation and submission of a new drug application ("NDA") filing with the FDA.
+There can be no assurance that Product Candidate #2 or any other product developed using the AversionTM Technology will lead to a NDA submission to the FDA and that if an NDA is filed, that the FDA will approve such regulatory application to allow for commercial distribution of the product.
 With respect to the Opioid Synthesis Technologies, while the Company believes that such technologies are effective and cost-effective methods of manufacturing opioid APIs, such technologies will need to be scaled up to commercial scale to have economic value, of which no assurance can be given.
-Additionally, unless the Company secures third-party financing dedicated to the scale up expenses relating to the Opioid Synthesis Technologies (estimated by the Company to be approximately \$7.0 million), the Company will be unable to complete the commercial scale up of the Opioid Synthesis Technologies.
+Additionally, unless the Company secures third-party financing dedicated to the scale up expenses relating to the Opioid Synthesis Technologies.
 No assurance can be given that the Company will obtain the third-party financing necessary to scale up the Opioid Synthesis Technologies or, if such financing is obtained, that any one or more of the Opioid Synthesis Technologies will be capable of commercial scale up.
+The Company has suspended further development and commercialization efforts relating to the Opioid Synthesis Technologies.